sparkflows/sparkflows-docs/docs/tutorials/data-science/sparkml/index.rst

     :doc:`/tutorials/data-science/sparkml/tfidf`

     This workflow reads in a dataset.
-It then Tokenizes and performs TF/IDF on text content.
+It then Tokenizes and performs TF-IDF on text content.

     ---